 After much recipe testing, Yosi discovered the magical combination he was looking for.

-Together with his wife Aviva, who holds a Hospitality and Business degree from Michigan State University, LaShuk Street Food opened in Chicago’s Wicker Park and Logan Square Farmers’ Markets.
+Summer of 2018, LaShuk Street Food opened in Chicago’s Wicker Park and Logan Square Farmers’ Markets.
 People loved the hummus, the falafel and fresh baked pita and realized that what they had experienced so far in the US was nothing like the real thing.